mostafa-ehab22/CS50-Python/Project/README.md

-# Web Scraper for Item Listings
+# OLX Web Scraper

 ## Overview

-This Python script is a web scraper designed to fetch item listings from a specified webpage, extract item names and prices, and calculate statistics such as the lowest and average prices.
+This Python script is a web scraper designed to fetch item listings from OLX, extract item names and prices, and calculate statistics such as the lowest and average prices.
 The results are saved in a CSV file for easy review.
 The script is compatible with webpages that use both English and Arabic languages, thanks to its use of regular expressions (regex) for parsing prices.

 ## Features